microsoft/sqldev/_includes/partials/ruby/az-crudunix.md

 @client = TinyTds::Client.new username: 'your_user@your_server', password: 'your_password',
     dataserver: 'your_server.database.windows.net', database: 'your_database', azure: true

-puts 'Connecting to Azure SQL DB'
+puts 'Connecting to Azure SQL'

 if @client.active? == true then puts 'Done' end